-Religious beliefs, values and teachings; Sources of wisdom and authority; Practices that shape and express religious identity.
+Religious beliefs, values and teachings; Sources of wisdom and authority; Practices that shape and express religious identity; Social and historical developments; Works of scholars; Religion and society; Primary texts.

-An externally-assessed written examination comprising two sections.
-Students answer all questions in Section A and Section B.
+An externally-assessed written examination comprising three sections.
+Students answer all questions in Section A, Section B and Section C.